Medical device regulatory compliance – Top 12 FAQs

 A medical device can be “any instrument, apparatus, implement, machine, appliance, implant, reagent for in vitro use, software, material or other similar or related article, which is intended by the manufacturer to be used (alone or in combination) for a medical purpose.”

-Medical devices include medical equipment, prothesis, diagnostic software, monitoring tools, and other products which may achieve their purpose by a:
+Medical devices include medical equipment, prostheses, diagnostic software, monitoring tools, and other products that may achieve their purpose by:

 FAQ #3: Will I need to comply with medical device regulations, and if so, which ones?